METHODS article

 In regression analysis, the Box–Cox transformation is a fundamental tool [8, 11] and has been extensively studied in the literature.
 For instance, robust [1215], Bayesian [16], symmetry-based [17], and quick-choice [18] estimators of λ have been proposed.
 The estimation [19], prediction [20, 21], diagnostics [22] and potential problems in linear models when the variables are rescaled [23] have also been discussed.
 Additionally, some normality tests for transformed data have been presented [17, 24, 25].

-Because of the well-known properties of maximum likelihood estimators (MLEs) [26], it is usual to estimate λ by λ^MLE.
+Because of the well-known properties of maximum likelihood estimators (MLEs) [26], it is usual to estimate λ by .
 Additionally, any statistical analysis on the transformed data is performed assuming that λ is known [9].
 However, for any other value of λ, say λ0, the normality assumption does not hold.
 As a result, a non-regular estimation problem [27] arises since an inappropriate likelihood function is obtained for all values of λ but λ0.
-Hence, the λ^MLE and the inference built upon are not appropriate.
+Hence, the and the inference built upon are not appropriate.
 Hernandez and Johnson [28] have consequently derived asymptotic results for this case.

 In this document, a new methodology for estimating λ and an alternative method of determining plausible values for it are proposed.
 To accomplish both goals, we use a grid-search approach in combination with a normality test performed on the λ-transformed data to determine λ*, the optimum value of λ, such that the p-value from the normality test is the highest.
 We investigate the advantage of the proposed methodology through two real data sets and simulated data, and append the R [29] code to apply the method described herein (see Appendix).

-2. The Box–Cox Transformation
+2. The box–cox transformation

-where y(λ) is the λ-transformed data, X is the design matrix (possible covariates of interest), β is the set of parameters associated with the λ-transformed data, and ϵ = (ϵ1, ϵ2, …, ϵn) is the error term.
-Since the aim of Equation (1) is that
+Let be the data on which the Box–Cox transformation is to be applied.
+Box and Cox [7] defined their transformation as such that, for unknown λ, where y(λ) is the λ-transformed data, X is the design matrix (possible covariates of interest), β is the set of parameters associated with the λ-transformed data, and ϵ = (ϵ1, ϵ2, …, ϵn) is the error term.
+Since the aim of Equation (1) is that then ϵ ~ N(0, σ2).
+Note that the transformation in Equation (1) is only valid for yi > 0, i = 1, 2, …, n, and modifications have to be made when negative observations are present [79, 30].

-3. A p-value-based Approach for λ
+3. A p-value-based approach for λ

 As reported above, λ has traditionally been estimated via the MLE method, particularly via profile log-likelihoods.
 Our method is characterized by pairing the value of λ, used to transform a specific data set, with the associated p-value of a desired normality test performed on the λ-transformed data.
 A key characteristic of our method is that the selected λ is that paired with the largest p-value given by the desired normality test.